-I remember some one giving my husband and I The 5 Love Languages book years ago for Christmas and going throught it together.
-I felt like it really taught us alot about one another.
+I remember some one giving my husband and I The 5 Love Languages book years ago for Christmas and going through it together.
+I felt like it really taught us a lot about one another.
 I didn’t know until last year that in 2016, Gary Chapman also wrote one for children.
 I really enjoyed learning each one of my children’s unique communication style and some of the psychology behind how they view love.

 by Lysa Terkeurst

 This is another book that is not specifically written to moms but Lysa is a mom and most of her stories revolve around family.
 The practical wisdom in discerning what we need to say “yes” and “no” to in a busy, demanding world is really honest and scipture based.
 I would encourage you to buy the workbook if you get this book.
 The extra Bible reading really makes clear what should shape and drive our decisions.

 Don’t get mad at me, but I haven’t read this book.
 It is next in line to my ever growing pile.
 I debated on whether or not to add it but I did and here is why: about 90% of the moms on my survey said that they feel busy and distracted and that it keeps them from growing their faith.
 This stands to reason that it would keeps us from helping our children grow in their faith too.